It's time little girls grew up dreaming of a different kind of "I do!"

-Sure, the $51 billion wedding industry would have to find something new to occupy itself with, but if "I want the fanciest party of them all" is her objective, go for it: Poufy dress, floral bouquets, 3-tiered cakes, bring it all on!
+Sure, the $51 billion wedding industry would have to find something new to occupy itself with, but if "I want the fanciest party of them all" is her objective, go for it: Pouffy dress, floral bouquets, 3-tiered cakes, bring it all on!
 Or, the woman of honor can wear some other special outfit that shows off her unique style and beauty.
 She can adorn the room in pesticide-free roses is she wants.
 And cater a buffet of sugar-free, gluten-free and dairy-free culinary delights if that's important to her.
 The point is … the day is all about her.
 About giving our daughters a celebratory rite of passage where they feel infinitely seen, celebrated, and special, while simultaneously honoring their journey to go forth to discover and become more of who they truly are.

 Does that mean no wedding ceremonies ever?

 No, of course not.
 If a couple mutually chooses to have some sort of wedding ceremony to share their commitment and love with the world, more power to them.
 But, it's worth pondering how marriages might be more successful if entered into with eyes wide open and with the pomp and pageantry of a traditional wedding ceremony stripped away.

-Might marriage rates decrease?
+Would marriage rates decrease?

-Research shows that that couples who wait until after the age of 25 to marry are 24 percent less likely to divorce, reduced even more by those who delay childrearing, obtain a college education, and achieve a level of financial security and self-awareness prior to marriage.
-Yes, couples who spend time figuring out who they are, take time to experience life, and learn to face the realities of standing on their own two feet for awhile are far better at approaching marriage with the maturity it requires.
+Research shows that couples who wait until after the age of 25 to marry are 24 percent less likely to divorce, reduced even more by those who delay child rearing, obtain a college education, and achieve a level of financial security and self-awareness prior to marriage.
+Yes, couples who spend time figuring out who they are, take time to experience life, and learn to face the realities of standing on their own two feet are far better at approaching marriage with the maturity it requires.

 So, if it is truly marital happiness and stability that we want for our daughters, perhaps the best way to support that outcome is to stop saving for her wedding and start using that money and effort to invest in her.

 What do you think?
-Would young girls be better off having a new life milestone ritual to look forward to insteady of a wedding being her one "big day"?
+Would young girls be better off having a new life milestone ritual to look forward to instead of a wedding being her one "big day"?
 Or is a wedding one of the can't miss rituals of adulthood?
 Share your thoughts in the comments below.